essentialblend/personal-website/content/about.md

 ---
 title: About
-subtitle: Who I am, what I'm upto, and how to reach me.
+subtitle: Who I am, what I'm up to, and how to reach me.
 url: /about/
 ---

-Hi, I'm Siddharth.
-I'm a highly motivated Indian computer scientist currently based in the UK, specializing in the intersection of theoretical computer science and pure mathematics.
-My research at the university for my MS focused on developing machine-verified proofs within a framework called Intuitionistic Type Theory.
+Hi, I'm Siddharth — an Indian computer scientist currently based in the UK.
+In March 2024, I completed my MSc in Computer Science at the University of Nottingham, where my research focused on developing machine-verified proofs within Intuitionistic Type Theory.

-Before that, I was an audio engineer at GTPL Hathway.
-I then transitioned to game development for my undergraduate studies, which ultimately led me to computer science.
+Earlier, I worked as an audio engineer with various organizations before pivoting to game development during my undergraduate studies — a path which ultimately led me to computer graphics and broader computer science.

-Academically, my recent focus has centered around catching up on various fundamental sciences, mainly mathematics and physics which I catalog [here](/notes/) and revisiting primary interests like computer graphics, especially offline rendering.
-I'm extremely passionate about learning and devote significant amounts of time obsessing over every new thing I come across.
+Academically, I’m catching up on fundamental sciences — primarily mathematics and physics which I catalog [here](/notes/).
+I also revisit core interests like computer graphics (especially offline rendering).
+I'm extremely passionate about learning and often obsess over any and every new thing I encounter.
 Okay, _most_ new things.

-In my free time, I either paint in watercolours, make music, program otherwordly soundscapes on my synthesizers, or if weather permits, whip out my telescope and look at the stars.
-Weather here _rarely_ permits, though.
+Outside of academics, I paint with watercolours, make music, program soundscapes on my synthesizers.
+Weather permitting, I'll even whip out my telescope and go stargazing.
+Sadly, the British skies rarely oblige.

-I'm available at ambiverb@gmail.com.
+Feel free to reach out via [email](mailto:ambiverb@gmail.com)